 -Antoine de Saint Exupery

-My clients tend to describe me as down to earth, warm and easy to relate to.
+My clients tend to experience me as down to earth, warm and easy to relate to.
 I am also an empath and an intuitive so in essence, I am a healer as well as a therapist.
-This means that I view our work together as something very sacred and that as we work, I am aware of being guided by higher wisdoms and energies that assist you in your healing and transformation.
-My loyalty is to you and what emerges in the relationship between us and NOT to fitting you into a system of theoretical knowledge or a medical model of disease/ health.
+This means that I view our work together as something very sacred and that as we work, I am aware of being guided by higher wisdoms and energies that assist our work towards healing and transformation.
+My loyalty is to you and what emerges in the relationship between us and not to fitting you into a system of theoretical knowledge or a medical model of disease/ health.

-Most importantly, as a fellow human, I understand the complexities and subtleties of being a person in this complicated world we live in and can relate to personal struggle in very deep ways from my own continuous and enormous personal work and spiritual awakening.
+Most importantly, as a fellow human, I understand the complexities and subtleties of being a person in this complicated world we live in and can relate to personal struggle in very deep ways from my own continuous and enormous personal work and spiritual growth.